Data-Connexxus/.github/profile/README.md

 # Community Basic Understandings

 * All assets operate under the open/community source model.
-The Synthetic Data Platform open source licensing model is <a href="https://opensource.org/licenses/Apache-2.0" target="_blank">Apache-2.0</a>.
+All repositories are provided under open source Apache-2 licensing model.
+Here is the <a href="https://opensource.org/licenses/Apache-2.0" target="_blank">Apache-2.0</a> licensing model.
-  Our model is not some "freemium" or offering-based model with versions and scaled capabilities.
+* Our model is not some "freemium" or offering-based model with versions and scaled capabilities.
 * We believe in the "powered by" model so we aim to help anyone incorporate our assets into their offerings.

 # Platform
 Feel free to check out our [repository layout page](https://github.com/DataJediToolbelt/.github/blob/main/profile/RepositoryLayout.md) that is intended to provide some context to the numerous repositories we have in place.
 Since we are bringing so many capabilities to bear, a platform that supports and sustains these is critical.
 For simplicity's sake, we break down the platform into two core areas: the data model and the